12bucklemyshoe34buckle/docs/sprite.md

 1. A [color profile](color-profile.md) which indicates what color space the RGB values are in.
 1. It contains a set of layers.
 You can see them in the [Timeline](timeline.md).
-The most important concept here is that there are two kinds of layers: the [background layer](layers.md#background-layer) for opaque sprites, and [transparent layers](layers.md#transparent-layers).
+The most important concept here is that there are two kinds of layers:blue the [background layer](layers.md#background-layer) for opaque sprites, and [transparent layers](layers.md#transparent-layers).
    A sprite can contain only one background layer, but several